remnrem/luna-doc/docs/ref/predict.md

 For example, one `PREDICT` model supports the prediction of the so-called _brain age index_ using the NREM EEG, based on a model from [Sun et al (2019)](https://pubmed.ncbi.nlm.nih.gov/30448611/).
-This model has also been incorporated into the [Moonlight viewer](../apps/moonlight.md).
+This model has also been incorporated into [LunaScope](https://zzz.nyspi.org/lunascope/).
 Over time, different models as well as support for model classes beyond linear models will be compiled here.